 Part 14: The Warning of The Bible

 The message of the Bible is, initially, unbelievably good... we can all live in a perfect world here on earth, in bodies that will neither age nor deteriorate.
 In fact, the heart of Jesus' preaching was the good news that the kingdom of God was on its way, and that we could be part of it.
-It then throws a spanner in the works by saying that sinful people cannot get there.
+He then throws a spanner in the works by saying that sinful people cannot get there.
 After which it hits rock bottom when it tells us that no matter how well we live, we cannot live up to God's standard of holiness (no sin period), and we are all sinners who are under the death penalty...
 God's decreed punishment for any sin.
 Luckily God's mercy and love changes this hopeless situation.
 HERE

 What Is Christianity?